bighappysloth/Folland-Reading/docs/_posts/2023-05-15-compactness.md

 ---
 Compactness by itself kinda means nothing, it has to be tied to some additional structure.

-In most cases you'l see compactness in Hausdorff spaces, which means a couple things:
+In most cases you'll see compactness in Hausdorff spaces, which means a couple things:

 Ordinarily, if you have a continuous function $f:\xx\to\yy$, where $\xx$ and $\yy$ are any topological spaces, one cannot deduce any topological information from $\xx$ into $\yy$.